BAVDE1/1.ab_game/README.md

 Normal blocks:
-# = normal block
+#=normal block
-* = fancy block
+*=fancy block
-- = platform (top half of a normal block, is the only thing that can stop a lift, other than another lift)
+-=platform (top half of a normal block, is the only thing that can stop a lift, other than another lift)

 Details: (non-collide-able)
 g = random ground detail